 Spatial Intelligence is the ability to visualize, three-dimensional space, images, shapes, and more.
 It is a skill that is foundational in the study of STEAM and STEAM-related fields such as medicine and architecture.
 Developing a child's spatial intelligence requires children to work with their hands and to manipulate physical objects.
 Because physical space is a child's first exposure to spatial visualization, a solid grasp is required before a child can advance to digital and abstract visualization of systems.
 The LEGO building system is an excellent way to introduce youth to physical systems and one that we employ at SIMPLR very frequently.

 To innovate is to do something that hasn’t been done before- it’s the bedrock for the advancement of our civilization.
 The ability to discover and implement new ways of doing and creating will ensure that your child is contributing to creating the future.
 Creativity and innovation work hand-in-hand and we at SIMPLR work diligently to plant and nurture those seeds by providing innovative learning solutions (i.e., events, classes) that inspire children to dream and endow the with the abilities and knowledge to build those dreams.

-One of the most common of childhood experiences for STEMs, and engineers in particular, is the act of Making and un-Making.
-Playing with Legos, Transformers, and erector sets helps children build skills necessary for success in stem.
-On the other side, un-Making, is the act of “destroying” toys and gadgets for the sake of learning how they work.
+One of the most common of childhood experiences for creatives and engineers in particular, is the act of Making and un-Making.
+Playing with LEGOs, Transformers, and erector sets help children to build skills necessary for success in STEAM.
+On the other side, un-Making, is the act of dismantling toys and gadgets for the sake of learning how they work.
 Un-Making is an act driven by curiosity and helps to develop a child’s skills and knowledge about tools and simple assembly practices.
 Making also encompasses simple electronics such as Arduinos and basic programming skills.